 We identified this area as a key audit matter because of the materiality of the goodwill balance and the uncertainty of estimation made by management on the key assumptions.

-The significant accounting estimates and disclosures about the goodwill impairment assessment are included in notes 3 and 14 to the consolidated financial statements, respectively.
+The significant accounting estimates and disclosures about the goodwill impairment assessment are included in note 13 to the consolidated financial statements, respectively.